Rohini Arora

-Rohini "Reah" Arora is a Canadian labour organizer and politician who was elected to the Legislative Assembly of British Columbia in the 2024 general election.
-She represents the electoral district of Burnaby East as a member of the British Columbia New Democratic Party.
+Rohini "Reah" Arora MLA is a Canadian politician and labour organizer who has served as a member of the Legislative Assembly of British Columbia (MLA) representing the electoral district of Burnaby East since 2024.
+She is a member of the New Democratic Party.

 Early life and career

 Arora was raised in the Westridge neighbourhood of Burnaby, British Columbia.
 Her parents owned and operated an independent pizza shop in the area, where she worked in her youth.

 Arora previously worked in Alberta's Premier's Office.
 Prior to entering provincial politics, Arora was the director of organizing and campaigns at the BC Federation of Labour.